-- On or before Friday, March 15 Inform me by email which general topic you want to work on.
-Since each project area has several different directions that might be pursued (see the descriptions below), write up a short paper of two or three paragraphs giving a description of the aspect(s) you would like to work on.
+- On or before Wednesday, March 13 Inform me by email which general topic you want to work on and whether you will work alone or who you will be working with (one email from each pair is OK, but please include both of your names so I know how the groups will break down).
+Since each project area has several different directions that might be pursued (see the descriptions below).
+To do this, write up a short paper of two or three paragraphs giving a description of the aspect(s) you would like to work on.
 As noted below several of the areas are large enough that if more than one person wants to try them, there will be ways to "split up" the topic into several parts.
-We can discuss the possibilities before this is due if you would like. - Friday, April 19 Everyone will submit, by email, an annotated bibliography of the sources to be used for your project.
+We can discuss the possibilities before this is due if you would like. - Monday, April 8 All groups will submit, by email, an annotated bibliography of the sources to be used for your project.
 You should identify at least six books, articles, or web sites, including no more than two web sites, that will be relevant.
 For each of your sources, write up a short paragraph giving a rough description of how that source relates to your main topic, what kind of information you will take from it, and how you will be using it (including a preliminary estimate of how reliable you think the information there is).
-This part of the project will involve searching for sources, and this is where the library resources to be described by Ms. Merolli will be useful. - During the weeks of April 15 and April 22 Everyone will meet with me during office hours (or at another time if that is not convenient) for a progress report and a chance to discuss any questions that have come up as you have started to work on the project.
-I will be happy to meet to talk over any aspect of the project at other times too, of course. - April 29, and May 1, 3, 6 Each person will give a presentation to the class.
-We will have four or five presentations each of those days; the exact scheduling will be determined later. - Monday, May 6 All final project papers will be due (via email) by 5:00pm.
+This part of the project will involve searching for sources, and this is where the library resources to be described by Ms. Merolli will be useful. - During the weeks of April 8 and April 15 Everyone will meet with me during office hours (or at another time if that is not convenient) for a progress report and a chance to discuss any questions that have come up as you have started to work on the project.
+I will be happy to meet to talk over any aspect of the project at other times too, of course. - April 29, and May 1, 3, 6 Each group will give a presentation to the class.
+We will have two or three presentations each of those days; the exact scheduling will be determined later. - Monday, May 6 All final project papers will be due (via email) by 5:00pm.
 This assignment will take the place of a final examination for this course.
 Grading details and weights of each component of the final project are given in the course syllabus.
 Ask me if you have a question about those.